 The figures below show the result of different settings:

-Cheapest place to get Photomatix Pro 5.0 Software is from Here.
+The cheapest place to get Photomatix Pro 5.0 Software is from Here.

 Thanks for reading the post, hope that you found it useful and helpful.
 In case you want to leave a comment or want some more details please drop it in the box below.